rnystrom/RNExpandingButtonBar/README.md

                  buttons:(NSArray*)buttons
                   center:(CGPoint)center;

-Creates and returns the instance of ExpandingButtonBar.
+Creates and returns the instance of RNExpandingButtonBar.
 Pass it four images for the normal and toggled buttons.
 You can also pass selected images for each state.
 Next you pass an NSArray of buttons that you want to be animated into view.
 This can be any type of button that responds to any method that you wish.
 Finally, send a coordinate for the center of the view.

-Then, since ExpandingButtonBar is a subclass of UIView, add the bar to your view with a simple <code>-addSubview</code> from your main view controller.
+Then, since RNExpandingButtonBar is a subclass of UIView, add the bar to your view with a simple <code>-addSubview</code> from your main view controller.
 To show or hide the buttons that were passed after initialization, call:

     -showButtonsAnimated:(BOOL)animated
     -hideButtonsAnimated:(BOOL)animated

 ### Customizing

-There are many properties of the ExpandingButtonBar that are customizable.
+There are many properties of the RNExpandingButtonBar that are customizable.

     - (void) setAnimationTime:(float)time;